traumatic-brain-injury Clinical Trials

 A listing of traumatic-brain-injury medical research trials actively recruiting patient volunteers.
 Search for closest city to find more detailed information on a research study in your area.

-Virtual Reality Treadmill Training in Individuals With Traumatic Brain Injury
+Virtual Reality in Rehabilitation of Executive Functions in Children With Mild or Moderate Traumatic Brain Injury

 Improving Neurotrauma by Depolarization Inhibition With Combination Therapy (INDICT)